-The Mundan or head shaving ceremony for children has been around in the Indian culture for many years.
+The mundan or head-shaving ceremony for children has been a part of the Indian culture for many years.
 It is one of the traditional rituals followed in Hindu culture and has a lot of hidden references and significance attached to its existence.
-The mundan ceremony is often regarded as a very important part of a child’s growing years, and hence, it is given a lot of thought and effort and done with utmost care.
+The mundan ceremony is often regarded as a very important part of a child’s growing years, and hence, it is given a lot of thought and effort and is done with the utmost care.

 What Is Mundan Ceremony For Babies And Kids?

-The baby mundan ceremony or “mundan sanskar” is a popular traditional ritual in India that is carried out with auspicious beliefs kept in mind.
+The baby mundan ceremony or “mundan sanskar” is a popular traditional ritual in India that is carried out with auspicious beliefs.
 The Hindu mundan ceremony is a ritual where a child’s hair is completely shaved off and given as an offering to the Gods.

-In the Hindu culture, it is strongly believed that shaving a child’s first full head of hair makes a child pure and rids it of any evil eye or evil presence around it.
+In the Hindu culture, it is strongly believed that shaving a child’s first full head of hair purifies the child and rids him/her of any evil eye or evil presence.

-There are also a number of other beliefs behind this practice too.
+There are a number of other beliefs behind this practice too.
 Read on to know more.

-- It helps in keeping the child’s body and head cool during hot seasons like summer
+- It helps in keeping the child’s body and head cool, especially during summer.

-- When children are teething, they tend to suffer from certain pains and headaches.
-The shaving ritual is believed to reduce this discomfort
+- When children are teething, they tend to suffer from headaches.
+The shaving ritual is believed to reduce this pain.

-- It blesses the child with a long life and good health
+- It blesses the child with long life and good health.

-- It removes any past life karma or negativity from the present and future of the child
+- It gets rid of any past life karma or negativity.

 For the mundan ceremony, the child’s age usually varies between 1-3 years of age (it is mostly done when the child is 7, 9 or 11 months old), but some people prefer to do it at a later age as well.
-The hair that is shaved has to be the first growth of hair that the child has.
+For this ceremony, the child has to have the first growth of hair.

 Mundan Ceremony Guarantees Better Hair Growth – Myth Or Fact?